flyingangel/randomize-desktop-wallpaper/README.md

 ## Documentation
 Syntax: `bash randomizedesktop.sh keyword [--quality value]`

 Manual run to test this app.
-The final options should be configured in
+The final options should be configured in CRON

 #### Argument